department-of-veterans-affairs/va.gov-team/products/on-site-search/research/user-research/research-study-jan-2021/research-findings.md

     - scanning behavior (can we improve hierarchy/design?)
     - best bets "Top Recommendations"
     - advanced search features (typeahead/filters)
-- Do people utilize or see “More VA search tools”?
+- Do users see or utilize the “More VA search tools” right rail?

 ## Key Findings

-1. Most began their journey in looking for information on eBenefits and VA.gov.
+1. When asked about their past experience looking for infomation, most began their journey on eBenefits and VA.gov.
 2. When asked to look for information on VA.gov, most participants did not immediately utilize the search feature.
 3. Most participants only looked at the first few results, focusing on the keywords in the titles.
 They were not always shown relevant results for their search terms.
-4. Most participants did not click on a typeahead suggestion.
+4. Advanced search features: Most participants did not click on a typeahead suggestion.
 6 out of 10 said they would like to filter results in some way.
 5. Most participants did not see the right rail with "More VA search tools" because of browser width/mobile use.
 Participants were more likely to see Find a Facility than Find a Form because of its location on the header.

 ## Details of Findings

-**1. Most began their journey in looking for information on eBenefits and VA.gov.** Most participants mentioned looking on eBenefits and VA.gov and a few expressed frustration over having to switch between the two sites.
+**1. When asked about their past experience looking for infomation, most began their journey on eBenefits and VA.gov** Most participants mentioned looking on eBenefits and VA.gov and a few expressed frustration over having to switch between the two sites.
 Other sites mentioned were: Google, Blogs, Reddit, Facebook Groups.
 A current service member mentioned asking other military members about benefits available to him.
 A few veterans mentioned calling the VA.

 **2. When asked to look for information on VA.gov, most participants did not immediately utilize the search feature.** When asked to look for more information related to a benefit they were receiving, most participants either went to the dropdown navigation or scanned the links on the homepage.
 When specifically asked to use the search feature, most were able to find it.
 Some participants were pointed directly to it in the interest of time.

 **3. Most participants only looked at the first few results, focusing on the keywords in the titles.
 They were not always shown relevant results for their search terms.** When asked how far they typically look through search results most stated that they would not look past the first page and usually only the first few results.
 Most seemed to focus on the titles of the search result links and ignored the descriptions.
 This highlights the need to ensure that we have relevant links appearing on top of the search results.
 If a participant did not type a form exactly as it appears on the title, both global search and Find a Form would fail to provide a direct link to the form.
+If a Best Bet / "Top Recommendation was shown, there was a higher chance of the user finding the information they needed.

-**4. Most participants did not click on a typeahead suggestion.
+**4. Advanced search features: Most participants did not click on a typeahead suggestion.
 6 out of 10 said they would like to filter results in some way.**
-Most participants did not click on a typeahead suggestion.
-This is counter to the data that currently shows that 2/3rds of users who are shown a typeahead suggestion are clicking on them.
+Most participants did not click on a typeahead suggestion: 5 did not click on a typeahead suggestion, 3 clicked on a typeahead suggestion at least once, and 2 were not shown a typeahead sugggestion at least once.
 6 participants said they would prefer filters, many stated they would prefer category filters.
 One participant stated she would want to filter by 'new applicant'.
 One participant wanted to add another search term within their initial search.

 **5. Most participants did not see the right rail with "More VA search tools" because of browser width/mobile use.
 Participants were more likely to see Find a Facility than Find a Form because of its location on the header.** The right rail did not show even on most desktops because of how the media queries were set up.
 Participants usually used global search to look for a form as they did not see the Find a Form link.